Kat9-123/Elite/README.md

 The game is very loosely based on the original Elite.
 Everything was made by me except for the really low level console interactions.

+All of the assets were also created by me.
+The sprites were made in Slate, the models were made in Blender, the sound effects were made in SFXR and the music was made in MuseScore.

-The game isn't really a complete game.
-It's more of a techdemo.
+It isn't really a game, it's more like a tech-demo.

 ### Features
 - Uses the Windows command prompt